thecarp/dactyl-keyboard/doc/options-main.md

 The thickness of the base of the plate, in mm.

+###### Parameter <a id="mcu-support-lock-plate-backing-thickness">`backing-thickness`</a>

+The thickness of whatever is behind the plate, in mm.
+The only influence of this parameter is on the length and position of the fastener, which is extended this far away from the plate to penetrate its support.

 ###### Parameter <a id="mcu-support-lock-plate-clearance">`clearance`</a>

 The distance between the MCU PCB and the base of the plate, in mm.